 7 Tips for a More Earth-Friendly and Energy-Efficient Home

-With the celebration of Earth Day a few weeks ago and spring cleaning on the minds of countless homeowners, it’s a great time to make homes more earth-friendly and energy efficient.
-The truth is, with only a few small, affordable changes, homeowners could be on their way to saving 20% or more on monthly energy costs.
-Here, the home-efficiency gurus from Service Experts share tips on how to start saving now.
+With the celebration of Earth Day recently and spring cleaning on the minds of many homeowners, it’s an ideal time to make homes more earth-friendly and energy efficient.
+In fact, with only a few small, inexpensive changes, homeowners could be on their way to saving 20% or more on monthly energy expenses.
+Here, the home-efficiency pros from share techniques on how to start saving now.

 1. Use a Smart Thermostat

-A smart thermostat normally saves between 12% to 23% on an electricity bill, and it’s also a great tool to reduce carbon emissions from a residence.
-How does this happen?
-Smart thermostats provide more functions than only programming the time of day for the heating or cooling system to turn on or off.
-Some smart thermostats are intuitive and can identify changes in consumption patterns and home activity.
-They can also be programmed while you are away via an app, and alert homeowners about changes that may impact their energy bill.
+A smart thermostat typically saves between 12% to 23% on an energy bill, and it’s also a great tool to reduce carbon emissions from a residence.
+How do they do it?
+Smart thermostats provide more functions than just programming the time of day for the system to turn on or off.
+Several smart thermostats are intuitive and can recognize changes in energy usage patterns and home activity.
+They can also be programmed from another location, and can be programmed to send a notification to homeowners about changes that may impact their energy bill.

-2. Schedule a Heating and Cooling System Tune-Up
+2. Get a Heating and Cooling System Tune-up

-Before the summer heat hits, another eco-friendly move is to set up an air-conditioning system tune-up.
-It will help homeowners avoid significant repairs during the busy season for HVAC technicians and a system that performs optimally minimizes reliance on fossil fuel energy sources.
+Before the summer heat arrives, another eco-friendly move is to schedule routine maintenance for your air-conditioning system.
+It will help homeowners avoid significant repairs during the busy season for HVAC pros and a system that performs optimally minimizes reliance on fossil fuel energy sources.

-A tune-up involves cleaning all of the system’s key components, plus testing and making adjustments to the unit’s operating system.
-In addition to checking refrigerant levels and changing out air filters, the condenser located outdoors should also be cleaned and examined.
+A routine maintenance appointment involves cleaning all of the system’s important components, as well as testing and making adjustments to the unit’s operating system.
+In addition to checking refrigerant levels and switching out air filters, the condenser located outside the house should also be cleaned and inspected.

 “During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” said Lisa Lange.
 “We encourage customers to ask about thermostat settings, when to change air filters and bring any other questions they may have about the energy efficiency of their home.”